Why are wages rising and what does it mean for the economy?

 But some economists have cautioned that high wage inflation could cause problems for the economy in the longer-term.

-Average regular pay, not including bonuses, was 7.3% higher in the three months to May compared with the same period last year – the joint highest reading since records began in 2023.
+Average regular pay, not including bonuses, was 7.3 per cent higher in the three months to May compared with the same period last year, Office for National Statistics (ONS) figures reveal.

-The reading from the Office for National Statistics (ONS) is the same as it reported over the three months to April, which had been revised upwards in the new update on Tuesday.

 Wages are largely increasing in response to recent rises in the cost of living, which saw overall Consumer Prices Index (CPI) inflation peak at 11.1% growth last year, and was last reported a 8.7% for May.